eobermuhlner/big-math/README.md

 #### Why do I have to pass `MathContext` to most functions?

 Many mathematical functions have results that have many digits (often an infinite number of digits).
-When calculating these functions you need to specify the number of digits you need, because calculating an infinite number of digits would take literally forever and consume an infinite amount of memory.
+When calculating these functions you need to specify the number of digits you want in the result, because calculating an infinite number of digits would take literally forever and consume an infinite amount of memory.

 The `MathContext` contains a precision and information on how to round the last digits, so it is an obvious choice to specify the desired precision of mathematical functions.